 - Encourage seniors to use walkers and security poles

 - Promote wearing shoes or non-slip slippers inside the house

 By taking simple measures in the home, a senior’s risk for suffering a fall and receiving a traumatic brain injury in Georgia may be reduced.

-If you or a loved one suffered a fall and traumatic brain injury in Gwinnett County due to someone else’s negligence or unsafe property conditions, contact the Law Offices of Shane Smith to learn about your rights at 770.487.8999 and speak with an experienced Norcross brain injury lawyer in a free initial case consultation today.
+If you or a loved one suffered a fall and traumatic brain injury in Gwinnett County due to someone else’s negligence or unsafe property conditions, contact Shane Smith Law to learn about your rights at 770.487.8999 and speak with an experienced Norcross brain injury lawyer in a free initial case consultation today.